jlxip/ssockets/README.md

 - `SSockets_setTimeoutCallback()`, for when a timeout occurs.
 - `SSockets_setDestroyCallback()`, in case you need to free manually allocated memory, such as `ctx->data` if you set it earlier.

+When you're done, call `SSockets_run()`.
+It receives three arguments:
+- `addr : const char*`.
+The address to listen on.
+If you want all interfaces, you should set `0.0.0.0`.
+- `port : uint16_t`.
+The port to listen on.
+- `nthreads : size_t`.
+The number of worker threads to spawn.
+Set to zero to use as many as threads are available in the CPU.
+Do not use more: it will throttle.

 † It's possible to manage multiple file descriptors by changing the `fd` field in the `SSockets_ctx` pointer, which might be useful if you're writing a proxy.
 In this case, when the task (or any subsequent) returns a wait value (either `SSockets_RET_READ` or `SSockets_RET_WRITE`), that file descriptor will be added to the epoll pool.
 Do keep in mind that you then need to manually keep track of all file descriptors you use via the `data` field.
 On the destroy callback, you must delete all of them from the `epoll` descriptor (`extern int SSockets_epollfd;`) and only then close them all.

 ## Additional information